 - Volunteer for Medical Education International (MEI) Trips

 MEI focuses on academic education of similar specialists in overseas medical schools or teaching hospitals.
 Many scheduled trips welcome various specialists.
 Go to www.cmda.org/mei.
+Also, MEI trip updates may be found in the "Missions" section.

 - Volunteer to be a Sounding Board/Mentor for a CMDA Resident